jermp/pthash/README.md

 shows the usage of the driver program, as reported below.

-	Usage: ./build [-h,--help] num_keys c alpha encoder_type [-p num_partitions] [-s seed] [-t num_threads] [-i input_filename] [-o output_filename] [-d tmp_dir] [-m ram] [--minimal] [--external] [--verbose] [--check] [--lookup]
+    Usage: ./build [-h,--help] [-n num_keys] [-c c] [-a alpha] [-e encoder_type] [-p num_partitions] [-s seed] [-t num_threads] [-i input_filename] [-o output_filename] [-d tmp_dir] [-m ram] [--minimal] [--external] [--verbose] [--check] [--lookup]

-	 num_keys
+     [-n num_keys]
-		The size of the input.
+        REQUIRED: The size of the input.

-	 c
+     [-c c]
-		A constant that trades construction speed for space effectiveness.
+        REQUIRED: A constant that trades construction speed for space effectiveness.
 A reasonable value lies between 3.0 and 10.0.

-	 alpha
+     [-a alpha]
-		The table load factor.
+        REQUIRED: The table load factor.
 It must be a quantity > 0 and <= 1.

-	 encoder_type
+     [-e encoder_type]
-		The encoder type.
+        REQUIRED: The encoder type.
 See include/encoders/encoders.hpp for a list of available types.

      [-p num_partitions]
         Number of partitions.

      [-s seed]
         Seed to use for construction.

      [-t num_threads]
         Number of threads to use for construction.

      [-i input_filename]
         A string input file name.
 If this is not provided, then num_keys 64-bit random keys will be used as input instead.

      [-o output_filename]
         Output file name where the function will be serialized.

      [-d tmp_dir]
         Temporary directory used for building in external memory.
 Default is directory '.'.

      [-m ram]
         Number of Giga bytes of RAM to use for construction in external memory.

      [--minimal]
         Build a minimal PHF.

      [--external]
         Build the function in external memory.

      [--verbose]
         Verbose output during construction.

      [--check]
         Check correctness after construction.

      [--lookup]
         Measure average lookup time after construction.

      [-h,--help]
         Print this help text and silently exits.

 #### Example 1

-	./build 1000000 4.5 0.99 dictionary_dictionary -s 727369 --minimal --verbose --check --lookup -o mphf.bin
+	./build -n 1000000 -c 4.5 -a 0.99 -e dictionary_dictionary -s 727369 --minimal --verbose --check --lookup -o mphf.bin

 This example will build a MPHF over 1M random 64-bit keys (generated with seed 727369), using c = 4.5, alpha = 0.99, and compressing the MPHF data structure with the encoder `dictionary_dictionary`.